 If your Urdu reading is strong and your child is more advanced, there are many other options.
 Reem Faruqi has compiled a great list of Urdu resources here, including books, Youtube channels, and some apps.

 As our son got older, practicing with fun worksheets has really helped.
 There are many visually appealing worksheets available online (most for free) that you can use to help your kids understand basic concepts.
-You can simply google a bunch or you can head to our site here where we provide some free Urdu-English bilingual worksheets to get you started.
+You can simply google a bunch and we also provide weekly Urdu worksheets as part of our online Urdu classes for children.
 Again, our approach has been to incorporate “Roman Urdu”, or English letters, to help our kids grasp the language faster.